-- The development of the rule to determine the current service cost until the next actuarial funding range in accordance with legislative requirements is certified; - An estimate of the current service cost for the two years following the valuation date; and - The portion of the going concern current service cost that is to be paid by the members.
+- The development of the rule to determine the current service cost until the next actuarial funding range in accordance with legislative requirements is certified; - An estimate of the current service cost for the year following the valuation date; and - The portion of the going concern current service cost that is to be paid by the members.

-Since this valuation is not required to be filed with Financial Services Commission of Ontario, the Minimum Required University Contribution is based on the July 1, 2014 actuarial valuation.
+Since this valuation is not required to be filed with Financial Services Commission of Ontario, the Minimum Required University Contribution is determined based on the July 1, 2014 actuarial valuation.

-July 1, 2015 to June 30, 2016 July 1, 2016 to June 30, 2017 Current Service Cost Total current service cost \$ 161,427,000 \$ 167,884,000 Required member contributions (59,769,000) (62,160,000) University Current Service Cost \$ 101,658,000 \$ 105,724,000 Total pensionable earnings capped at \$150,000 (in year following valuation date) \$ 846,371,000 \$ 880,226,000 University Current Service Cost As a % of total pensionable earnings capped at \$150,000 12.01% 12.01%
+July 1, 2016 to June 30, 2017 Current Service Cost ¢ 470.646.000 Total current service cost Required member contributions \$ 172,616,000 (63,900,000) University Current Service Cost \$ 108,716,000 Total capped pensionable earnings (in year following valuation date) \$ 905,214,000 University Current Service Cost As a % of total capped pensionable earnings 12.01%